jingshuw/SAVERX/README.md

 Our current pre-trained models can be downloaded [here](https://www.dropbox.com/sh/4u22cfuswcfcwvu/AAC6CgsO7dvQSNInTF0wWMDva?dl=0)

+Our input can be '.txt', '.csv' or '.rds' file.
+The '.rds' file can store either a matrix or a sparse matrix of class 'dgCMatrix'.
 As a toy example, you may download one of our demo datasets on the web server, shekhar_downsampled.csv, the down-sampled mouse retina data from [here](https://www.dropbox.com/sh/kctbw41kdh6jmnb/AAAO5Icu97Ep6uoWFdHRKIcMa?dl=0).
 Say you have saved the file in a folder './testdata/'.
 As SAVER-X will generate intemediate files in the same folder as the input dataset during the computation, please make sure that only one SAVER-X task is running on the folder.

 ### SAVER-X without pretraining